 Use the Define New Test Object dialog box to create a new test object from a test object class that you defined.
 The name of your environment is displayed in the Environment list.
 If you select the name of your environment from the list, the test object classes that you defined in the test object configuration file are displayed in the Class list.

-For more information, see the section on defining new test objects in the object repository in the Micro Focus Unified Functional Testing User Guide.
+For more information, see the section on defining new test objects in the object repository in the Micro Focus UFT One User Guide.

 Open an application with your custom controls.

-UFT can already recognize and learn your controls, and you can create test steps with your custom test objects.
-(For more information on working with the options below in UFT, see the Micro Focus Unified Functional Testing User Guide.)
+UFT One can already recognize and learn your controls, and you can create test steps with your custom test objects.
+(For more information on working with the options below in UFT One, see the Micro Focus UFT One User Guide.)

 Use the Object Spy to view the identification properties and test object operations that are supported for your controls.